The best unofficial prep for the ACT.

 Test Attempt 2

-Using Superscoring, you would use your highest scores across both test attempts to calculate your new ACT score.
+Using superscoring, you use your highest scores across both test attempts to calculate your new ACT score:

 What kind of job can I get?

-Think of taking the ACT test as an important step toward your life goal of securing your chosen job.
-If you score well on test day, your chances of becoming well-trained for that job in college increase.
-There is no end to the employment opportunities that will be open to you with a specialized college education.
+Think of taking the ACT as an important step toward your life goal of securing your chosen job.
+If you score well on test day, your chances of gaining proper college training for that job increase.
 Employers look for people with the best, most complete training.
 Having a degree from a college, with a strong program in your chosen field, will be a huge asset.
+There is no end to the employment opportunities that will be open to you with a specialized college education.

 Am I eligible?

-Students of every age and grade level are eligible to take the ACT test, but students under the age of 13 cannot register online.
+Students of every age and grade level are eligible to take the ACT, but students under the age of 13 cannot register online.
 They must request a registration packet from the test producers.
 This request may be made online through the official ACT site.

 Why does it matter?